 - Kingsborough CC Associate of Science Speech Communication (Communication Studies)

-- Borough Manhattan CC Associate in Arts Communications Articulation (Communication Studies)
+- Borough of Manhattan CC Associate in Arts Communications Articulation (Communication Studies)

 - LaGuardia CC Associate in Arts (Communication Studies)